Select a language to view our site with

 Location:

-• Group Supervisions, Seminars, Holotropic Breathwork Workshops, and the Final Meeting will be held at:
+• Group Supervisions, Seminars, Modules, Holotropic Breathwork Workshops, and the Final Meeting will be held at:

 • Velosimed Center, Kokra 72, Preddvor.